CHORUS-TRE/chorus-tre/README.md

 ```
 or add your own chart.
 Chart numbering starts at `0.0.1` for all charts.

-Finally, after committing this newly created folder, the new chart will be released in this repository and added to the CHORUS OCI registry.
+Finally, after committing this newly created folder, the new chart will be automatically released in this repository and pushed to the CHORUS helm OCI registry.

 ## **How to modify a helm chart in this repository**

 Go ahead and modify the files that need to be updated.
 Bump `version` in `Chart.yaml` and commit.
+A new release of the chart will be released to this repository and pushed to the CHORUS helm OCI registry.